Browser does not support script.

 Gain the knowledge and skills you need to start your career as an occupational therapist.

-94% Occupational Therapy students responded with a 94% positivity score for how much they had the chance to explore ideas and concepts in depth.
-(National Student Survey 2023)
+94% Occupational Therapy students responded with a 94% positivity score for how free they felt to express their ideas, opinions and beliefs during their studies.
+(National Student Survey 2024)

 • health and care professions council logo